 We headed up to Lahaina in the late afternoon and found street parking near the famous, giant tree.
 After exploring the tree, we headed to dinner.
 While waiting for our table we saw the most beautiful sunset!
 After we window-shopped at some of the boutiques on the main street.
 Since this was in the beginning of our trip (and the kids were getting restless) we didn’t buy anything, which I regretted later as we didn’t end up visiting many more shops in Hawaii!

 I love writing these posts, reminiscing about an awesome time and looking back at our pictures.
-I’d love to return to Maui to visit some of our favorite spots, and to add to the list of great activities to do with kids!
+I’d love to return to for another Maui family vacation to visit some of our favorite spots, and to add to the list of great activities to do in Maui with kids!